zodvik/request-info/README.md

   - update readme.md
   - updates

-# *OPTIONAL* Label to be added to Issues and Pull Requests with insufficient information given
-requestInfoLabelToAdd: needs-more-info

 # *OPTIONAL* Require Issues to contain more information than what is provided in the issue templates
 # Will fail if the issue's body is equal to a provided template
 checkIssueTemplate: true